Contenders (song): Critical reception

-On its release, Paul Benbow of the Reading Evening Post praised "Contenders" for being the "best thing they have done for ages".
+Upon its release, Paul Benbow of the Reading Evening Post praised "Contenders" for being the "best thing they have done for ages".
 He wrote, "The boys show the young pretenders the right way to use an electro sound by adding a great beat and blue-eyed soul lyrics."
 John Lee of the Huddersfield Daily Examiner described the "crispy and choppy" song as "the brightest Heaven 17 single for some time".
 He added that Gregory's vocals "combine neatly with funky guitaring to make a song which breaks down the barriers between dancefloor and pop chart".

 Simon Reynolds of Melody Maker commented, "This one practically hurls itself off the ropes at you, solid funk brawn but light on its feet, bobbing and weaving, jabbing and pummeling and always on the attack, but, somehow, failing to deliver that hook to floor you completely.
 The killer blow never comes."
-Cath Carroll of New Musical Express was critical of the song, calling it "feeble, finger-snapping jive-talk from Heaven 17 which is even more disappointing than you'd probably imagine".
+Jack Barron of Sounds stated, "The rhythm guitar on this stutters stunningly, but the lyrical implication that our political struggle is inextricably linked to Heaven 17's career is sheer hell."
+Cath Carroll of the NME was critical of the song, calling it "feeble, finger-snapping jive-talk from Heaven 17 which is even more disappointing than you'd probably imagine".